leanpotato/.github/profile/README.md

 ## Objective
-Share lean, hands-on learning practices for all!!!
+Share lean, hands-on learning learning about AI for all!!!

 ## Remember
 - **Be open**: Knowledge is free and accessible.
 We share, learn, and grow together.